Last Updated on May 17, 2022

 Fix #8.
 Try other Wi-Fi devices on the Same Network

 Make Sure that Another Wi-Fi device is working well on the same network.
-Other devices like PC, Mac, iPad, etc. Through this way, you can justify your iOS Wi-Fi problems due to ISP (Internet Service Provider) or issue occurs on particular iDevice.
+Other devices like PC, Mac, iPad, etc. In this way, you can justify your iOS Wi-Fi problems due to ISP (Internet Service Provider) or an issue that occurs on a particular iDevice.

 Fix #9.
-Have you checked iOS device on another Wi-Fi network?
+Have you checked the iOS device on another Wi-Fi network?

-Please test your iDevice Wi-Fi on another Wi-Fi network.
-For example, public coffee house, nearby neighbors, etc. If still, your device won’t work then you need to go with next clue.
+Would you please test your iDevice Wi-Fi on another Wi-Fi network?
+For example, public coffee houses, nearby neighbors, etc. If still, your device won’t work, then you need to go with the next clue.

 Fix #10.
 Back and Restore iOS device Again

-Take the latest backup and restore your iPhone, iPad using iTunes on Mac/PC.
-The final procedure to fix Wi-Fi dropping problem.
-You can use this advice when Wi-Fi turning off automatically.
+Take the latest backup and restore your iPhone, or iPad using iTunes on Mac/PC.
+The final procedure to fix the Wi-Fi dropping problem.
+You can use this advice when Wi-Fi turns off automatically.

-You should try following bullet points one after other.
+You should try the following bullet points one after another.

 - Hard Reboot your iOS device

-- Reset Network Settings – you can get Settings – General – Reset – Reset Network Settings
+- For iOS 14 and Earlier Users:- Reset Network Settings – you can get Settings – General – Reset – Reset Network Settings

 - Full Restore through iTunes on Mac or Windows